tomeracles/QuasiLove/README.md

 **Requirements**

 **SAC** should be installed and callable by the command ```sac``` (but the path could be defined in the quasilove_fns.sh file).
 This is written for the standard (Linux) distribution of SAC (note that this can also be installed on a Mac!), which means we expect the SAC binary files to be little-endian.
 Not sure what minimum version of SAC is needed but any reasonably recent one should do.
 (Maths in sac macros here is written as, e.g., ```a * b``` rather than ```mul a b```; this was because ```mul``` and ```div``` were failing for me on one machine.
 Hopefully this way is more portable?)

+For more information on SAC macros, which are used for a lot of the calculations in these codes, see _Seismic Analysis Code: A Primer and User's Guide_ by Helffrich, Wookey and Bastow.

 **GMT** version 6+.
 NB: some versions of ghostscript fail to preserve semi-transparencies from GMT, which would be very annoying for the example figure produced.